 It’s an original title for stargazers, from an award-winning author Terence Dickinson.
 The handbook is filled with a lot of high-quality photographs and smooth readings.

 It’s a practical guide to teach you everything, from choosing your first telescope to how to see the sky better and overall understanding of the universe.
 In other words, Nightwatch is the most significant mate for space lovers of all types.

 8. Far Out: A Space-Time Chronicle by Michael Benson

 Far out is one of the most premium titles to make up for this list, from a top-selling author and filmmaker Michael Benson.
 The Hardcover version features very high-quality images.

 It is an outstanding collection of breathtaking, never-before-published photographs captured via telescopes, satellites, and other sophisticated instruments from around the globe.
 But it’s not just an album!
 It’s full of excellent and informative reading material.
 The book suits people of all ages, from kids to older ones who love pictures.
 It’s the best astronomy book for those not so much fan of text only.

 9. Space Encyclopedia: A Tour of Our Solar System and Beyond by NAT GEO

 Authored by David A. Aguilar of the Harvard-Smithsonian Center for Astrophysics, the National Geographic Space Encyclopedia is ideal for the family bookshelf, providing both accessible information for school reports and compelling reading on the mysteries beyond our world.

-Its a book your kids gonna love!
+It’s a book your kids are going to love!

 Over to you!